gsaponaro/glu-gestures/README.md

 # glu-gestures
+**Note: this repository if kept for historical reference only.
+Please refer to https://github.com/gsaponaro/tcds-gestures/ for an extended and more complete version of this work.**

 This repository contains code and material for this paper:

 * Giovanni Saponaro, Lorenzo Jamone, Alexandre Bernardino and Giampiero Salvi.
 Interactive Robot Learning of Gestures, Language and Affordances.
-International Workshop on Grounding Language Understanding (GLU), INTERSPEECH 2017. [[more information on ISCA Archive](http://www.isca-speech.org/archive/GLU_2017/abstracts/GLU2017_paper_20.html)] [GLU 2017 workshop website](http://www.speech.kth.se/glu2017/)
+International Workshop on Grounding Language Understanding (GLU), INTERSPEECH 2017. [[more information on ISCA Archive](http://www.isca-speech.org/archive/GLU_2017/abstracts/GLU2017_paper_20.html)] [[GLU 2017 workshop website](http://www.speech.kth.se/glu2017/)]

 ## Description